grig23/primetime.en/help/programming/browser-tvsdk-2.4/c-psdk-browser-2.4-introduction/c-psdk-browser-tvsdk-2.4-overview-prod-audience-guide.md

 ---
 description: This guide provides information about how to develop video player applications using Browser TVSDK.
-seo-description: This guide provides information about how to develop video player applications using Browser TVSDK.
-seo-title: Product overview and audience
 title: Product overview and audience
-uuid: 902baabf-5e85-4d9c-8b5a-70ec0842e1bc
 ---

 # Product overview and audience{#product-overview-and-audience}